Rayerdyne/Sudoku/details/Memory.md

 Btw, empirical test shown stack sizes varying (what we could have expected: it depends on the grid "geometry") from 46 to 51.

 This is an upper bound: the `notSetCell` variable will not be full that often, and may be averaged to half its maximum size.

+1.1 Mo of memory is quite a lot of spaghettis, but in terms of memory, it should not break your computer.
+Let me know in the comments below if it does, I'm really interested in making fun of you.